Would You Have Been A Good Wife 100 Years Ago?

 The mother's diet in the first few weeks of pregnancy

-Armitage revealed that though most studies on the topic have been on animals, the going theory is that abundant nutrition in the first few weeks of pregnancy produces girls, and a lack of abundant nutrition results in boys.
+Armitage reveals that though most studies on the topic have been on animals, the going theory is that abundant nutrition in the first few weeks of pregnancy produces girls, and a lack of abundant nutrition results in boys.
 Noted!

 -